Worship Together In-Person or Online!

 |

 Everyone is welcome to participate in the following events of the Hope community and beyond.
-Ongoing events (separated by day of the week) appear above the list of individual events.
-Also see our most recent newsletter or the St. Andrew's website for information about additional learning opportunities for adults.
+Check the most recent newsletter for dates of ongoing events and more information.

 -

-- Sundays - Humble Walk Student Worship - 5:30 pm, online.
-More information.
+- Sundays - Humble Walk Meal and Worship for Students - 5-7 pm.

 -